 But sometimes I get scooped; and that happened again today, and in no less an outlet than the New York Times.
 (But hey, if you’re gonna get scooped, it might as well be by the best.)

 And why would the Times bother with us?
 If you don’t already know, think for a minute: The Times’ base constituency is the affluent (and up) of the nation’s largest city.
-And what artifact of Quakerism are such moneyed folk most likely to bump into?
+And what artifacts of Quakerism are such moneyed folk most likely to bump into?
 (Hint: nothing to do with oatmeal.)
 Continue reading Another “Quaker” School Makes Waves→

 Friend William Bartram traveled, mainly alone, through much of the American southeast, between 1773 and 1777, looking for collecting, and drawing plants, wildlife, and the occasional Indian.
 His book based on these journeys was published in 1791.
 Here is another excerpt: